Bowfell and Esk Pike from Old Dungeon Ghyll

 Heading to Stool End farm, you have a section of flat to get those legs going.
 Ahead are the objectives for the day looking every bit as impressive as you had imagined.
 Reaching the farm, the public right of way is clearly marked and soon you are starting the uphill toil.
 The Band is a spur of high ground between wild Oxendale and Mickleden.
 At times it is a tedious climb, although excellent views of the Langdale Pikes and the Crinkle Crags do relieve some of the monotony.
 Surprisingly Bowfell is hidden from view for much of the climb and it is not until you have reached around 1800ft (540m) that it comes into view.

 With the first objective clearly in view the climb becomes easier and with the aid of superb path reconstruction you are soon at Three Tarns.
 This col is a suitable resting place with an excellent view.
 Eskdale, the Scafells, a retrospective view down the Band into Langdale plus much, much more give you plenty to absorb.
 Suitably rested the onward ascent continues.
-Not as bad as it looks you climb rapidly traversing across the top edge of the Great Slab to reach the summit cairn.
+Not as bad as it looks, you climb rapidly traversing across the top edge of the Great Slab to reach the summit cairn on Bowfell.

 Dropping down to Esk Hause be careful to take the correct path.
 You need to be heading for Angle Tarn and Mickleden.
 Satisfied you have made the correct choice enjoy the scenery as you descend to the Tarn.
 In a wonderful setting below the northern crags of Bowfell it is a great place to cool off and recall the day's walk.
 If you have the energy a quick sprint to the top of nearby Rossett Pike is worth the effort with a great view of Mickleden.

 The descent of Rossett Gill is described in many books as a nightmare.
 What the books don't tell you is the old pony route is a delightful descent offering a gentle and interesting way down into the broad valley of Mickleden.
 In places the path has been flagged and I wonder how many people avoid this way into the mountains based on what they have read about Rossett Gill.
 Sure enough an ascent or descent of the gill itself is not a pleasant experience but the pony route is superb.
 All too soon you are wandering along the track back to the Old Dungeon Ghyll after a wonderful day in the mountains remembering the day's ascent of Bowfell.